Insert a Special Character with GREP Styles

 So what if you change a character — say, the final period at the end of a story — to a font that has your logo in it?
 Or a dingbat of your choice?
 It’s easy to do: Just create a new font with a utility such as TypeTool.
+[Editor's note: A newer tool, called IndyFont, let's you do this right inside of InDesign.]
 For example, I opened a font (it’s easier to start with an exsiting font, I find), found the period character, and pasted this little logo into it:

 I adjusted the right bearing (side) so that it would fit both the dot and the logo.
 Then I changed the font information (gave it a new name, etc.) and exported my new font.
 The whole thing took no more than 10 minutes.
 (Mostly just trying to get the outlines right in the character.)